PaperMC/PaperDocs/source/site/api.rst

 --------------------------------------
 To download the latest jar, simply connect to `<https://papermc.io/api/v1/paper/1.16.3/latest/download>`__

-If you're looking for Waterfall or Travertine, their name can be used in place of `paper` as either `waterfall` or `travertine`.
+If you're looking for Waterfall, it's name can be used by replacing `paper` with `waterfall`.
 Specific versions can also be used by replacing `1.16.4` with `1.12.2` or another version.
 For additional information about available endpoints, projects, and versions, please read further below.